-Note For a separate management interface in transparent mode (for supported models), a non-configurable bridge group (ID 301) is automatically added to your configuration.
+For a separate management interface in transparent mode (for supported models), a non-configurable bridge group (ID 301) is automatically added to your configuration.
 This bridge group is not included in the bridge group limit.

-Procedure Step 1 Choose Configuration $>$ Interfaces, and then choose Add $>$ Bridge Group Interface.
-Step 2 In the Bridge Group ID field, enter the bridge group ID between 1 and 250.
+- Step 1 Choose Configuration > Interfaces, and then choose Add > Bridge Group Interface. - Step 2 In the Bridge Group ID field, enter the bridge group ID between 1 and 250.

 You will later assign physical interfaces to this bridge group number.

+Step 3 (Routed Mode) In the Interface Name field, enter a name up to 48 characters in length.

+You must name the BVI if you want to route traffic outside the bridge group members, for example, to the outside interface or to members of other bridge groups.

-Step 3 Set the IP address. a) In the IP Address field, enter the IPv4 address. b) In the Subnet Mask field, enter the subnet mask or choose one from the menu.
+- Step 4 (Routed Mode) In the Security level field, enter a level between 0 (lowest) and 100 (highest). - Step 5 (Transparent Mode) Set the IP address. - a) In the IP Address field, enter the IPv4 address. - b) In the Subnet Mask field, enter the subnet mask or choose one from the menu.

 Do not assign a host address (/32 or 255.255.255.255) to the transparent firewall.
-Also, subnets that contain fewer than 3 host addresses (one each for the upstream router, dow

-Do not assign a host address (/32 or 255.255.255.255) to the transparent firewall.
-Also, do not use other subnets that contain fewer than 3 host addresses (one each for the upstream router, downstream router, and transparent firewall) such as a /30 subnet (255.255.255.252).
+Also, do not use other subnets that contain fewer than 3 host addresses (one each for the upstream router, downstream router, and transparent firewall) such as a /30 subnet (255.255.255).
 The ASA drops all ARP packets to or from the first and last addresses in a subnet.
 For example, if you use a /30 subnet and assign a reserved address from that subnet to the upstream router, then the ASA drops the ARP request from the downstream router to the upstream router.